lucassonne2000/hello-world/README.md

 # hello-world
-This is my first repository.
+This is my first repository...
+This is great.
 I am looking forward to learning more.